saxix/django-concurrency/docs/index.rst

   :target: https://coveralls.io/r/saxix/django-concurrency?branch=master

-django-concurrency is an optimistic locking library for Django Models
+django-concurrency is a optimistic locking library for Django Models

-It prevents users from doing concurrent editing in Django both from UI and from a django command.
+It prevents users from doing concurrent editing in Django both from UI as from a django command.